wahrwolf/hb-downloader/README.md

 (`C:\Users\Username\Downloads`):

     download-location:  \\megatron\mila\games\humble bundle

-`cookie-location` is where you want your session cookies stored after successful authentication with Humble Bundle.
-It should be writable by the script execution user; the default path is the script directory:

-    cookie-location: cookies.txt

 ## Issues
 If you encounter any issues or have suggestions, please [open an issue](https://github.com/MayeulC/hb-downloader/issues) on GitHub.